 1) Safety or major property risk

-Think: water leaks left unreported, disabling smoke detectors, illegal activity, aggressive animals, severe hoarding conditions, or anything that could create rapid damage.
+Think: water leaks left unreported, disabled smoke detectors, illegal activity, aggressive animals, severe hoarding conditions, or anything that could create rapid damage.

 2) Moderate property risk

-Unauthorized pets, unauthorized occupants, vehicle leaks staining the driveway, repeated minor damage, unapproved alterations (satellite dish, painted rooms, DIY repairs).
+Unauthorized pets, unauthorized occupants, vehicle leaks staining the driveway, repeated minor damage, and unapproved alterations all fit here.

 3) Nuisance and neighbor-impact issues